 Wellness Educator (DCMS and Island School)

 Allison is originally from a small town in Canada’s only desert.
 She studied child and youth development on the west coast of Canada at the University of Victoria.
 After completing her Bachelor’s degree in Child and Youth Care she worked in a variety of community agencies supporting children ranging in age from 1-19.
-Most recently Allison worked as a Wellness Educator, School Counsellor and Boarding Student Advisor at a an international boarding school in Victoria, BC, Canada while completing her Master’s of Arts degree in Counselling Psychology.
+Most recently Allison worked as a Wellness Educator, School Counsellor and Boarding Student Advisor at an international boarding school in Victoria, BC, Canada while completing her Master’s of Arts degree in Counselling Psychology.
 Her thesis was focused on student wellness, which led her into developing a comprehensive student wellness program aimed to educate students on health and wellness and inspire and guide them into successful, balanced and fulfilling futures.
 Allison is thrilled to be joining both The Island School and Deep Creek Middle School!

 Marine Ecology Teacher